thisdot/starter.dev/starters/express-typeorm-postgres/README.md

 The queue is set up using [BullMQ](https://docs.bullmq.io/) with a redis instance separate from the cache redis instance.
 You can find how it is set up under the `src/queue` folder to utilise processing in a separate thread.
 You can trigger the queue by sending a `POST` request to localhost:3333/queue with a request body.

 ### Testing

 Testing is set up with [Jest](https://jestjs.io/).
 You can see some example spec files under `src/controllers/technology/handlers`.

+### OpenAPI and Schema generation

+The kit uses [express-oas-generator](https://www.npmjs.com/package/express-oas-generator) middlewares that generates the OpenAPI documentation into the `swagger.json` and `swagger_v3.json` files.
+If you'd like to generate a schema, run `npm run generate:schema` that will place a `schema.ts` file under the `src/interfaces` folder.